0xPugal/knoxsser/README.md

   -h, --help      Display this help message and exit -v, --version   Display the version and exit
 ```

+## Features
+   - Enables scanning of both single URLs and files containing multiple URLs
+   - Unscanned URLs are saved in a `<input>+date-time.todo` file, providing a record of URLs not successfully scanned along with a timestamp.
+   - URLs that encountered timeouts or errors during scanning, possibly due to issues with the KNOXSS API, are saved in a `<input>-errors.todo` file.
+   - Successful XSS results are saved by default in `xss.txt`, with their full JSON responses.
+   - Prints the number of API calls made during the scanning process.

 ## Usage
 > Configure your [KNOXSS API KEY](https://knoxss.me/) in [KNOXSSer](https://github.com/0xPugal/KNOXSSer/blob/master/knoxsser#L30) or pass the API key with ``-A`` argument.